 From that, I learned a valuable lesson: Lighted mirrors can help, but for applying makeup accurately, you have to consider your entire lighting environment.
 Lighted makeup mirrors augment your existing light but don’t replace it, especially if the main bulbs are bright.
 If you want to use lighted mirrors properly, don’t rely on them for everything.

 Most experts recommend using a low-wattage, low-lumen bulb for a lighted mirror.
 Unlike most lights, which are meant to illuminate a whole room, lighted mirrors only need to cover a small space.
-More to the point, you shouldn’t need to wince and look away from the bulbs when doing your makeup.
+More to the point, you shouldn’t need to wince at the brightness and look away from the bulbs when doing your makeup.